About the Homicide Division

 Recent Homicide Investigations

-UPDATE: Woman Shot, Killed in Patch Neighborhood
+UPDATE: Woman Killed in Columbus Square (Arrest Made)

 Homicide Statistics